Jim Horne (model): History

-After the war, Horne briefly pursued acting, managing minor and occasionally uncredited roles in approximately two dozen films including Gunga Din and A Place in the Sun.
-He notably auditioned for the lead role in the film adaptation of Clifford Odets's play Golden Boy, a role that was ultimately awarded to William Holden, who coincidentally became Horne’s bunkmate during Army basic training.
+Horne had small, sometimes uncredited parts in about two dozen films, including Gunga Din and A Place in the Sun.
+He auditioned for the part of Joe Bonaparte, the violinist who wants to be a boxer, in the film version of Clifford Odets's play Golden Boy, but the role went instead to another unknown actor, William Holden, who shortly thereafter became Horne's bunkmate in Army basic training.
+Horne served in Europe in World War II, becoming a combat photographer and earning two Bronze Stars.